alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 [Mauricio García Corredor](https://es.linkedin.com/in/mauriciogarciacorredor/es)
 and
 [Íñigo Segura](https://es.linkedin.com/in/inigosegura),
-and with funding provided by our business angel Juan Carlos Merino.
+and with funding provided by Íñigo and by our business angel Juan Carlos Merino.
 After a few meetings they convinced me to join as CTO.
 Our mission: revolutionize how we all plan our holidays.
 Simple enough, right?